sveltejs/kit/.changeset/healthy-windows-rush.md

 "@sveltejs/kit": patch
 ---

-Capture scroll position when using `pushState`
+fix: capture scroll position when using `pushState`